Michael-Cowie/Notes/Web/CSS/images.md

 - `none` would display at `300 x 200`.
 The original size.
 - `contain` would display at `200 x 133` - Scaled down.
-- Since `contain` results in a smaller
+- Since `contain` results in a smaller, this is the one that is used.
+The result looks identical to `contain` in this case.
+- If the original image were smaller than the container, it would display at its original size.

+This is useful for,

+- Galleries with mixed image sizes to stay small.
+- Responsive designs where images shouldn't exceed their original size.
+- Situations where you want to prevent upscaling of small images.

 <div align="center">
     <img src="./images/scale-down.png">